Rohitgaur92/Basics-Of-Python/README.md

 ### Basics-Of-Python

-This interactive python notebook will serve as a starting point for python beginners.
+These interactive python notebooks will serve as a starting point for python beginners.
 Happy Learning!!!!